Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network: Method

-Our goal is to train a classification network $f(\cdot|w)$ that predicts Bayes class posterior probability $P(Y^* = i| \mathbf{x}; w)$ parameterized by $w$.
+Our goal is to train a classification network $f(\cdot|w)$ parameterized by $w$ that can predict Bayes class posterior probability $P(Y^* = i| \mathbf{x}; w)$.
 In the training stage, we cannot observe the Bayes optimal label $Y^*$.
 Instead, we only have access to noisy label $\tilde{Y}$.
-The probability of observing a noisy label $\tilde{Y}$ given input image $\mathbf{x}$ is:
+The probability of observing a noisy label $\tilde{Y}$ given input image $\mathbf{x}$ can be decomposed as:

-With the trained Bayes label transition network, we can get $T^*_{i,j}(\mathbf{x};\theta) = P( \tilde{Y} = j \mid Y^* = i, \mathbf{x};\theta)$ for each input $\mathbf{x}$.
-We exploit F-Correction \cite{patrini2017making}, which is a typical \textit{classifier-consistent} algorithm, to train the classification network.
+With the trained Bayes label transition network, we can get $\hat{T^*_{i,j}}(\mathbf{x};\theta) = P( \tilde{Y} = j \mid Y^* = i, \mathbf{x};\theta)$ for each input $\mathbf{x}$.
+We exploit F-Correction \citep{patrini2017making}, which is a typical \textit{classifier-consistent} algorithm, to train the classification network.
 To be specific, fix the learned Bayes label transition network parameter $\theta$, we minimize the empirical risk as follows to optimize the classification network parameter $w$:

-where $f(\mathbf{x}_i;w) \in \mathbb{R}^{1 \times C}$.
-The F-Correction has been proved to be a classifier-consistent algorithm, the minimizer of $\hat{R}(w)$ under the noisy distribution is the same as the minimizer of the original cross-entropy loss under the Bayes optimal distribution~\cite{patrini2017making}, if the transition matrix $T^*$ is estimated unbiased.
-However, the Bayes label transition network is trained on a biased set, i.e., the set of distilled examples.
-The network will generalize to the non-distilled examples if they share the same pattern with the distilled examples which causes label noise.
-A recent study \cite{xia2020part} empirically verified that the patterns that cause label noise are commonly shared.
-Our empirical experiments further show that the network $T^*(\mathbf{x};\theta)$ generalizes well to unseen examples and thus helps achieve superior classification performance.
+where $n$ is the number of all training examples in the noisy dataset and $f(\mathbf{x}_i;w) \in \mathbb{R}^{1 \times C}$.
+The F-Correction has been proved to be a classifier-consistent algorithm, the minimizer of $\hat{R}_2(w)$ under the noisy distribution is the same as the minimizer of the original cross-entropy loss under the Bayes optimal distribution~\citep{patrini2017making}, if the transition matrix $\hat{T^*}$ is estimated unbiased.
+We show the overall framework in Algorithm.~\ref{algo:learning}, note the Bayes label transition network is trained on the distilled examples while the classifier is trained on the whole noisy dataset.
+The Bayes label transition network learned on the distilled examples will generalize to the non-distilled examples if they share the same pattern with the distilled examples which causes label noise.
+A recent study \citep{xia2020part} empirically verified that the patterns that cause label noise are commonly shared.
+Our empirical experiments further show that the network $\hat{T^*}(\mathbf{x};\theta)$ generalizes well to unseen examples and thus helps achieve superior classification performance.